-The Route Agent component runs on every worker node in each participating cluster.
-It is responsible for setting up VxLAN tunnels and routing the cross cluster traffic from the node to the cluster’s active Gateway Engine which subsequently sends the traffic to the destination cluster.
+The Route Agent component runs on every node in each participating cluster.
+It is responsible for setting up VXLAN tunnels and routing the cross cluster traffic from the node to the cluster’s active Gateway Engine which subsequently sends the traffic to the destination cluster.

-When running on the same node as the active Gateway Engine, the Route Agent creates a VxLAN VTEP interface to which the Route Agent instances running on the other worker nodes in the local cluster connect by establishing a VXLAN tunnel with the VTEP of the active Gateway Engine node.
-The MTU of VxLAN tunnel is configured based on the MTU of the default interface on the host minus the VxLAN overhead.
+When running on the same node as the active Gateway Engine, Route Agent creates a VXLAN VTEP interface to which Route Agent instances running on the other worker nodes in the local cluster connect by establishing a VXLAN tunnel with the VTEP of the active Gateway Engine node.
+The MTU of the VXLAN tunnel is configured based on the MTU of the default interface on the host minus the VXLAN overhead.

-When the active Gateway Engine fails and a new Gateway Engine takes over, the Route Agent will automatically update the route tables on each node to point to the new active Gateway Engine node.
+When the active Gateway Engine fails and a new Gateway Engine takes over, Route Agents will automatically update the route tables on each node to point to the new active Gateway Engine node.